 I have still found this to be so true!
 While my oldest daughter is definitely a writer, sometimes writing as many as 10,000 words a day for her WIP (work in progress), my son is not a writer.
 However, he still enjoyed the curriculum and he now has a much better understanding of story structure and is much better able to analyze others' writing, even if he's not writing stories himself.

 Also, if your child has aspirations to do any screenwriting or playwriting, this is an EXCELLENT way to get a good foundation on the concept of story.
 In fact, the Summer Workshops are now offering specific tracks for students interested in screenwriting.

 How does OYAN work?

-Students watch the lesson on the DVD, read the lesson in the textbook (The Compass), and then complete the assignment in the workbook (The Map), usually consisting of thought provoking questions which help the students flesh out their novel.
+Students watch the lesson on the DVD (or online), read the lesson in the textbook (The Compass), and then complete the assignment in the workbook (The Map), usually consisting of thought provoking questions which help the students flesh out their novel.
 Students outline and plan their novel during the first half of the curriculum, then spend the last half doing the actual writing.
 You can read FAQs about OYAN here.

 We worked through 36 lessons in the curriculum before checking out the OYAN forum, and I'm a bit upset that it took me so long to register my kids.
 The forum is incredible!

 Only students who have purchased the OYAN curriculum can register on the forum, which makes it quite an exclusive community.
 I say exclusive, but that doesn't mean that it's a small community.
 There are well over 1,000 registered members and 25-35 of them are usually online at any one time.
 It's a very active forum to say the least.

 NOTE: I had my youngest just check the current 2018 stats, and there are 2,700 registered member—and 63 were online at 9pm.
 Definitely an active group still!